Jim Comerford: Retirement and writing

-After his retirement in 1973 he wrote extensively.
-He wrote or cowrote books on several subjects, including Lockout, an account of the 1929-30 lockout and the violence at Rothbury.
-The University of Newcastle (Australia) made him a Convocation Scholar and a writer-in-residence.
-At some time between 1997 and his death in 2006 he donated his personal library to the Coalfields Heritage Group of Cessnock, New South Wales, later renamed the Coalfields Local History Association.
+After his retirement in 1973, Comerford wrote extensively.
+He wrote or cowrote books on several subjects, including Lockout, an account of the 1929–30 lockout and the violence at Rothbury.
+The University of Newcastle made him a Convocation Scholar and a writer-in-residence.

+He gave a speech in support of the 1995-6 miners' strike at the Vickery coal mine near Boggabri in New South Wales.

+At some time between 1997 and his death in 2006 he donated his personal library to the Coalfields Heritage Group of Cessnock, later renamed the Coalfields Local History Association.

 Marriage and children

 Jim Comerford was married to Mabel Comerford for 70 years.
 They had a daughter, Jean Andrew.

 Death and afterward

 Comerford died in Kurri Kurri on 8 November 2006, survived by Mabel and Jean Andrew.

 Published works

 Honours, decorations, awards and distinctions

 Along with the appointments as Convocation Scholar and writer-in-residence the University of Newcastle awarded Comerford an honorary Master of Arts.
 In 1989 he was awarded the Medal of the Order of Australia for service to the trade union movement.
 In nearby Aberdare the Jim Comerford Memorial Wall was dedicated in 1996 to those who died in the mines in the Northern District of the Construction, Forestry, Maritime, Mining and Energy Union, the present-day successor of the Australian Coal and Shale Employees' Federation.
-The then Prime Minister of Australia Paul Keating paid tribute to Comerford while unveiling the wall.
-A bust of Comerford was later put in front of the wall and was dedicated in 2007 by the then Prime Minister Kevin Rudd.
+Prime Minister of Australia Paul Keating paid tribute to Comerford while unveiling the wall.
+A bust of Comerford was later put in front of the wall and was dedicated in 2007 by Prime Minister Kevin Rudd.